English Orientation Packet

 COMMUNICATIONS WITH COURTS

 Communications with judges through request forms and informal channels is discouraged.
-Legal communications of this nature should go through an attorney or via standard mail.
+Legal communications of this nature should go through an attorney or via standard mail in a “Professional” envelope.

 CONTRABAND